longaccess/terms/Terms and Conditions of Service.md

-Long Access will be liable for any loss or corruption of Your Archives, or for any costs or expenses associated with backing up or restoring any of Your Archives for an amount per archive not greater than the amounts paid by you to Long Access for the services in question.
+Long Access will be liable for any loss or corruption of Your Archives, or for any costs or expenses associated with backing up or restoring any of Your Archives for an amount per Archive not greater than the amounts paid by you to Long Access for the services in question.